lupyuen/lupyuen.github.io/src/lorawan2.md

 Unfortunately __GPIO 15 is not exposed__ on the GPIO Connector.

-TODO: Everything we do to GPIO 15, we __do the same to GPIO 5!__

-__GPIO 5 is exposed__ on the GPIO Connector and it mirrors the GPIO High / Low state of GPIO 15.
+Hence we designate GPIO 5 as the __Debug CS Pin__ that mirrors the GPIO High / Low state of GPIO 15. [(Here's how)](https://github.com/lupyuen/bl_iot_sdk/commit/91f7e751594066d4b97fc5d351c46e74ccded00e#diff-f571fdf8eada0589c0db580e990078fa53eeaf373b8eb7bd738363f16f9954ad)

-Thus we simply connect our Logic Analyser to __GPIO 5 as the Chip Select Pin!__ (Pic above)
+Then we simply connect our Logic Analyser to __GPIO 5 as the Chip Select Pin.__ (Pic above)

-The data collected by our Logic Analyser looks like this...
+Our Logic Analyser shows that BL604 is indeed talking correctly to SX1262 over SPI...

 ![LoRa SX1262 with Logic Analyser](https://lupyuen.github.io/images/lorawan2-logic.png)